Humpback red snapper: Biology

 The humpback red snapper feeds on fishes and invertebrates, such as shrimps, crabs, lobsters, stomatopods, cephalopods, echinoderms and ophiuroids.
 Off East Africa most spawning takes place during the spring and summer.
 Sexual maturity occurs at two and a half years old and they form spawning aggregations.

 Fisheries

 The humpback red snapper catch in 2010 was estimated at 3,100 t, of which 2,500 t are unreported.
 It is an important species for fisheries in Japan.
 It is taken mostly using handlines, traps, spearfishing, and gill nets.
 It is a common item in fish markets, normally being sold as fresh fish.
-In the Pacific part of irs range consumption of this species has been linked to ciguatera poisoning.
+In the Pacific part of its range consumption of this species has been linked to ciguatera poisoning.